allenporter/hostdb/README.md

 This is an ansible plugin library that provides custom functionality to use terraform as inventory in ansible playbooks.
-This also helps with terraform machine management to define machines using a propper naming scheme.
+This also helps with terraform machine management to define machines using a proper naming scheme.
 The original intended use case was for proxmox VMs, though can be used with other terraform providers.

 ## Details